Rachel Minto

 Rachel Minto is a Senior Lecturer in Politics at the School of Law and Politics and the Wales Governance Centre, Cardiff University.
 She is deputy director of the Wales Governance Centre.
 She is an expert in European politics and governance, with a particular focus on territorial politics between the EU and the UK post-Brexit, and gender equality.
 She has given evidence at the Scottish, Welsh and English Parliaments.

-Minto received her PhD from the University of Bristol in 2012.
+Minto received her PhD degree from the University of Bristol in 2012.
 Her doctoral thesis was Gender Maintreaming in the European Union’s Coordination on Immigrant Integration.[1]
 She was awarded a BSc. in Physics from the University of Birmingham, and an M.A. in European Studies from the University of Birmingham.
 She also holds an M.Sc. in Social Science Research Methods from the University of Bristol.

 Career and research